Self-correction is Not An Innate Capability in Language Models: Introduction

-Moral self-correction was first introduced by~\citet{ganguli2023capacity}, who proposed the prototype of intrinsic moral self-correction. \citet{liu2024intrinsicselfcorrectioncapabilityllms} demonstrates that the effectiveness of intrinsic moral self-correction arises from reduced model uncertainty induced by self-correction instructions, and that this process exhibits a desirable convergence property.
-Meanwhile, \citet{liu2024intrinsic} argues that intrinsic moral self-correction is superficial, as it fails to obviously reduce the immorality embedded in hidden states, even when LLMs refine their responses to appear morally correct. \citet{wang2024theoretical} presents a theoretical framework considering the self-correction process as an in-context alignment process by introducing a ranking model to characterize the original response and a new one. \citet{zhang2024understanding} highlights the negative impacts of various biases introduced by self-correction on downstream tasks.
-However, few studies examine the underlying mechanisms of self-correction, particularly \textit{whether it is an innate capability of LLMs}.
-This question is crucial because if self-correction is an innate capability, it should be robust and reliably applicable across various downstream tasks.
-Otherwise, even with fine-tuning, its performance cannot be reliably guaranteed.
+Moral self-correction was first introduced by~\citet{ganguli2023capacity}, who proposed the prototype of intrinsic moral self-correction. \citet{liu2024intrinsicselfcorrectioncapabilityllms} demonstrates that the effectiveness of intrinsic moral self-correction arises from reduced model uncertainty induced by self-correction instructions and that this process exhibits a desirable convergence property.
+Meanwhile, \citet{liu2024intrinsic} argues that intrinsic moral self-correction is superficial, as it fails to obviously reduce the immorality embedded in hidden states, even when LLMs refine their responses to appear morally correct. \citet{wang2024theoretical} presents a theoretical framework that considers the self-correction process as an in-context alignment process by introducing a ranking model to characterize the original response and a new one. \citet{zhang2024understanding} highlights the negative impacts of various biases introduced by self-correction on downstream tasks.

-We conduct two analysis: \textbf{(1)} a mechanistic analysis towards how do the different components of self-correction interact to facilitate moral self-correction? and \textbf{(2)} a behavioral analysis of LLMs’ ability to differentiate between desired and undesired outputs.
-Our analysis spans both intrinsic and extrinsic self-correction with an emphasis on the interaction between feedback and CoT, and we propose a validation framework, self-distinguish, for the behavioral analysis.
-Based on previous studies on self-awareness in LLMs~\cite{yin2023large,jiang2024self}, we argue that if moral self-correction is an innate capability, LLMs should possess a clear understanding of how they make better decisions and how they refine immoral decisions into moral ones.

-We leverage two representative benchmarks: RealToxicity~\cite{gehman2020realtoxicityprompts} and BBQ~\cite{parrish-etal-2022-bbq}.
-Following~\cite{liu2024intrinsic,lee2024mechanistic}, we apply a probing vector to analyze how toxicity is embedded and evolves within hidden states.
-For BBQ, we identify two warrants~\cite{mccoy-etal-2019-right} that LLMs should encode in their hidden states when making a moral decision and analyze the extent to which these warrants are reflected in the hidden states.
-One type of warrant directly provides the correct answer, such as \textit{the answer to the question is unknown}; we refer to this as \texttt{label}.
-Another type of warrant explains why certain choices are incorrect, such as \textit{both female and male are biased and stereotypical}.
-Since this warrant serves as evidence supporting the correct answer, we term it \texttt{evid}.